Tinkerforge/red-brick/image/README.rst

  ./start-apt-cacher.sh

-Now ``./make-root-fs.sh`` will automatically use the apt-cacher daemons instead of directly downloading from the Debian and Raspbian APT servers.
+Now ``./make-root-fs.sh`` will automatically use the apt-cacher daemons instead of directly downloading from the Debian APT servers.

 Writing the Image to a SD card
 ------------------------------